AustinKobayashi/Battleship/README.md

 # Installation

 Battleship can be installed as a Debian package and comes with a precompiled .deb file.
-Install:
+To install, run the .deb file:
 ```
 python3-battleship_1.0-1_all.deb
 ```